-Sign-up sheets for the Proficiency will be posted the before the exam occurs each semester.
-Students who are interested in taking the exam in whole or in part should sign up for an exam time.
-Those who sign up will be given a packet that includes information regarding Proficiency materials including harmonization, transposition, and score reading.
-Students who do not sign up ahead of time will not be eligible to take the exam.
+Sign-up sheets for the Piano Proficiency exam will be posted at least one week before the exam occurs each semester.
+Students who are interested in taking the exam in part or in whole must sign up for an exam time.
+Those who sign up will be given a packet that includes information regarding Piano Proficiency skills including harmonization, transposition, and score reading.

-Freshman music majors with limited keyboard skills enroll in Class Piano I (Fall semester) and II (Spring semester).
-In addition to developing keyboard skills, these classes are tied closely to the Theory Musicianship Labs.
-This enables the student to experience his/her theory studies in another perspective.
-Freshman music majors that are piano emphasis, or have had a great deal of piano background (as determined by the Piano Faculty), are advised to begin their piano studies in the applied music setting.
+Freshman music majors with limited keyboard skills should enroll in Class Piano I (offered in fall semesters) and Class Piano II (spring semesters).
+In addition to developing keyboard skills, these classes are closely tied to the Music Theory Musicianship Labs.
+This enables the student to experience his/her theory studies from another perspective.
+Freshman music majors and minors with a piano emphasis (i.e. primary instrument is piano), or major who have had a great deal of piano background (as determined by the Piano Faculty), are advised to begin their piano studies in the applied music setting (taking Private Instruction or Functional Piano).

-The results of each student's Piano Proficiency Exam are on file with the Piano Faculty.
-Each student is notified of his/her results every time the exam is taken.
-It is the student's responsibility to see that his/her Piano Proficiency requirements are fulfilled as soon as possible.
-Portions of the Exam may be taken at any semester as the student feels ready.
+The results of each student's Piano Proficiency exam are kept on file in the School of Music office.
+Each student will be notified of his/her results every time the exam is taken.
+It is the student's responsibility to see that the Piano Proficiency requirements are fulfilled as soon as possible.
+Additional portions of the exam may be taken during any semester in which the student feels ready.